Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “Out Here on My Own” by Lamont Dozier (1973): Sampled from 0:13 to 0:41, 0:51 to 2:24, and 2:43 to the end, infusing soulful elements.
+- “Out Here on My Own” by Lamont Dozier (1973): Sampled from 0:13 to 0:41, 0:51 to 2:24, and 2:43 to the end — the soulful backbone of the whole track.

-- “With a Little Help” by Tony Mottola (1968): Sampled from 0:11 to 0:23, adding a touch of nostalgia.
+- “With a Little Help” by Tony Mottola (1968): Sampled from 0:11 to 0:23, adding a nostalgic warmth.

-- “Everyday” by The Main Attraction (1968): Sampled from 0:01 to 0:47 and 1:01 to 1:15, enriching the track’s texture.
+- “Everyday” by The Main Attraction (1968): Sampled from 0:01 to 0:47 and 1:01 to 1:15, threading the album’s opening theme through into track two.

 Track 3: “Radio”